 What is coronary artery disease?

-Coronary artery disease (CAD) occurs when your coronary arteries become damaged or diseased as a result of fat and cholesterol buildup in your artery walls.
+Coronary artery disease (CAD) occurs when your coronary arteries become damaged or diseased due to fat and cholesterol buildup in your artery walls.
 Your coronary arteries supply blood to your heart, and when they become clogged with fat and cholesterol from your bloodstream, it sticks to the walls in your coronary arteries.
 This then makes it difficult for blood to flow freely through the arteries to your heart.

 How is coronary artery disease diagnosed?

-To diagnose coronary disease, our coronary artery specialists may perform diagnostic testing that includes:
+To diagnose coronary disease, our coronary artery doctors may perform diagnostic testing that includes:

 How does a coronary calcium scan diagnose coronary artery disease?